Celebrating 4th of July 2018 in NYCJune 13, 2018 - by City Guide News Desk

 4th of July New York: Cruises

 The very best place to watch the show is right from the water on one of New York’s famous cruise ships.
-You can declare your independence from crowds aboard the Circle Line July 4th Fireworks cruise.
-Food, drink, and a live DJ complement the action.
-Choose from an afternoon NY Statue of Liberty Lunch Cruise or the open bar and three-course buffet aboard the nighttime NY Independence Day Fireworks Dinner on Spirit Cruises.
+You can declare your independence from crowds aboard the Circle Line July 4th Fireworks Cruise.
+A July 4th-themed buffet and free beer and wine complement the action.
+On Spirit Cruises, choose from an afternoon NY Statue of Liberty Lunch Cruise or the open bar, three-course buffet, games, DJ, and dance floor aboard the nighttime NY 4th of July Fireworks Dinner.
 Manhattan’s premier all-glass, European-inspired dining cruise ship Bateaux is the most sophisticated way to watch the show.
 Daytime sees the Independence Day Sightseeing Lunch and night brings a five-hour Independence Day Fireworks Dinner with a plated meal and platinum open bar.
-New York Water Taxi also offers a scenic ride, their July 4th Fireworks Cruise.
-Tickets ($199) include passed and stationary hors d'oeuvres, a buffet dinner, dessert trays, beer, wine, and soda.
-Boats depart from the Hudson at 41st St.
+(Both Spirit and Bateaux offer additional lunch and dinner cruises from June 29th through July 3rd.)

 4th of July New York: History